Setup guide and operating manual for interwar cars

 • Leaking fuel tank – stop and brake + pull handbrake for 2 sec and wait OR make a pitstop

-• Stuck in a ditch etc – Press Extra C for 4 seconds so you will be pushed back to track (not available on ovals)
+• Stuck in a ditch etc – Press Extra P for so you will be pushed forward.
+Engage R to get pushed backwards.
+Or 1/2 to get pushed left/right

 Also you have working gauges in the cockpit that are advised to keep on eye regularly during driving.
 The gauges are different on every car though (they are listed on a race page’s car info).
-Alternatively you an use GEC Companion app and GEC Car manual app to follow some info on the car.
+Alternatively you an use CVR Dashboard app, CVR Companion app, CVR Pitboard app and GEC Car manual app to follow some info on the car.
 You can adjust some things from the cockpit also.
 Those are following:

 • Toggle supercharger off/on – Press Extra D (Only available at Mercedes SSKL)